 Ooh the dreaded middle seat.
 You aren’t the only who hates getting stuck in between two strangers.
-When checking in for my flight the other day I used some tricks to get the best possible coach seat and since I’ve never divulged these tricks in a single post, here’s how you can get a mini upgrade.
+When checking in for my flights I use some tricks to get the best possible coach seat and since I’ve never divulged these tricks in a single post, here’s how you can get a mini upgrade.
 Just don’t use them on a flight that I’m on.

-1. Get elite status.
-Acquiring elite status is by far the easiest way to secure the best possible coach seat(s).
+Acquiring elite status is the easiest way to secure the best possible coach seat(s).
 That’s because most airlines only allow their frequent fliers to sit in the highly sought after rows.
 Attaining elite status is not that difficult especially for business travelers.
 Usually you just need to fly 25,000 actual air miles in a calendar year on one particular airline or its partners.

 Tip: To maximize elite status stick to one airline and its partners.
 Be sure not to throw out your boarding passes until the miles have posted.

 I usually begin checking a few days before departure until I get the seat I want.
 For example, I was able to get an exit row window seat a few days before this flight but I prefer an aisle.
-I know beggars can’t be choosers but instead of printing my boarding pass 24 hours in advance I waited until just a few hours because once you check-in you can’t change your seat until you get to the airport and I had a feeling the aisle might open up.
+I know beggars can’t be choosers but instead of checking-in 24 hours in advance I waited until just a few hours before.
+Because on most airlines once you check-in you can’t change your seat until you get to the airport and I had a feeling the aisle might open up.
 And you know what – it did and that’s where I’m writing this post to you from now.
 How do you like them apples?!

-3. Set an alert.
 If you don’t have time to keep checking your reservation then set a seat alert with ExpertFlyer.com.
-They don’t charge for a single seat alert but if you want more at once, you can buy more Seat Alerts for only 99 cents each or sign up for a Basic or Premium account, which starts at $4.99 per month.
+They don’t charge for a single seat alert but if you want more at once, you can buy more Seat Alerts for only $0.99 cents each or sign up for a Basic or Premium account, which starts at $4.99 per month.

-5. Be friendly.
-One of the best ways to get a great coach seat for free is to be super friendly to the gate agents (I usually bring them a box of chocolates) and kindly request if they upgrade any of the frequent fliers to give you their plush coach seat (they are usually booked in the exit row or bulkhead).
+One of the best ways to get a great coach seat for free is to be super friendly to the gate agents (I usually bring them a box of chocolates) and kindly request if they upgrade any of the frequent fliers to give you their plush coach seat since they are usually booked in the exit row or bulkhead.